davidson16807/tectonics.cpp/inc/README.md

 Code within `inc/` is typically less subject to change, however this is not a strict requirement for inclusion.

 `inc/` includes the following subfolders:
-* `test/` for simplifying the writing of unit tests that adhere to our test philosophy, see `doc/basic-unit-tests.md`
+* `test/` for simplifying the writing of unit tests that adhere to our test philosophy, see `doc/basic-unit-tests.md` and `test/README.md`
 * `math/` for functions and structures/classes with `operator()` methods that map ℝ→𝕋 (`glm` is optional)
 * `index/` for structures/classes with `operator[]` methods that map ℕ→𝕋 (`glm` is optional)
 * `field/` for functions and structures/classes with `operator()` methods that map ℝ²→𝕋 and ℝ³→𝕋, usually representing a function over a physical space (`glm` is required)